tlbdk/tlbdk.github.io/_posts/2016-04-19-redirect-outgoing-traffic-for-user-on-mac.md

 brew install mitmproxy
 ```

-Create pf.conf file and enable and load the firewall with "pfctl -evf pf.conf",
+Create pf.conf file and enable and load the firewall with "sudo pfctl -evf pf.conf",
 note that this will overwrite any firewall rules you already have loaded.

 ``` bash